florianwolz/prime/README.md

  - [ ] Complete automation from the geometry to the output
  - [ ] Modern technologies: Python 3 + Kubernetes for distributed computing

+ **Note**: Prime is in VERY early development stage.
+Its API and design is fluctuating quantum style and its results is as trustable as string theory.

 ## Installation

 ```sh